 For the alternative index-based path encoding scheme, the concatenation of indices is done from the lower-order-bits to the high-order-bits.
 Each router simply shifts the PathID to the right by the number of bits needed to encode its interface index.
 This allows upgraded interior routers to extract the next-hop index from the lowest-order-bits without knowing its position within the path, i.e. without the knowledge of how many upgraded nodes are on the path.
 The upgraded interior routers only need to set the MPC bit in their LSA and need not advertise the route computation algorithm.
 Each upgraded router must maintain an ordered list of its own interfaces and the corresponding index.
+For example, a router with 15 interfaces needs 4 bits to store the index, i.e., the size of the index table is just 540 bits (15 x (32 bits + 4 bits)).
 The upgraded edge routers can use any multipath algorithm to compute multiple paths.
 However, they need to validate the paths using the validation algorithm (Algorithm 2).
-All upgraded routers must always compute the default shortest paths to all destinations.
+Like today's non-upgraded routers, upgraded routers must always compute the default shortest paths to all destinations.
 This is necessary in order to forward packets with no PathID option, zero or erroneous PathID.

-4.1 Forwarding Across Multiple Areas
+A. Forwarding Across Multiple Areas